2022 FUTURE FILMMAKERS Contest: "Honor the past to build the future"

 Spotlight on Alaska

 New this year is our Spotlight on Alaska category!
-Featured this year is a short film titled A HERO’S CLIMB by Elizabeth Hope, a middle school student from Juneau, Alaska.
+Featured this year is a short film titled A HERO’S CLIMB by Nicholas Hope, a middle school student from Juneau, Alaska.